Terry Christie

-Terry Christie (born 1942/1943) is a Scottish former football player and manager.
+Terry Christie (born 16 December 1942) is a Scottish former football player and manager.
 He last managed Alloa Athletic.

 Career

 Christie played as a full back and winger for Dundee, Raith Rovers, Hawick Royal Albert, Stirling Albion and Newtongrange Star.

 He later became a manager and was in charge of Newtongrange Star, Meadowbank Thistle, Stenhousemuir and Alloa Athletic.
 Christie won the 1995 Scottish Challenge Cup Final while manager of Stenhousemuir.

-While working part-time as a manager, Christie was also headteacher of Musselburgh Grammar School.
+Playing and managing in football part-time through his whole career, Christie worked as a chemistry teacher and was later headteacher of Ainslie Park High School between 1982 and 1987, and later Musselburgh Grammar School from 1987 until his retirement in 2003.
+He also retired from football in 2003 and published his autobiography, The Head Teacher of Football in 2015.